Ketotifen: Medical uses

 The maximum antihistamine and mast cell stabilizing effect of oral ketotifen is achieved on long-term administration, and a period of at least 6-12 weeks is necessary for a maximum therapeutic effect to start.
 The sedation side effect decreases over time during such long-term administration, but the antihistamine and mast cell stabilizing properties persist even if administered for 12 months or longer.

-Oral ketotifen is available at compounding pharmacies in the United States with a prescription requirement, still, the use of oral ketotifen is only approved by the Food and Drug Administration (FDA) for adults and older children with asthma or allergic conditions.
-However, ketotifen eye drops are approved in the US for people who are at least three years of age.
-In the EU, ketotifen oral formulation (syrup, tablets and capsules) are approved by the European Medicines Agency for adult use.
-In the UK, ketotifen is available as tables and elixir (liquid).
+In the United States, the Food and Drug Administration (FDA) has not approved an oral formulation of ketotifen; however, oral ketotifen is available through compounding pharmacies with a prescription.
+Ketotifen eye drops are approved in the US for people who are at least three years of age.
+In the EU, oral ketotifen (syrup, tablets, and capsules) is authorized for adult use at the national level by individual member states.
+In the UK, ketotifen is available as tablets and elixir (liquid).

-Oral ketotifen can be used as a long-term control medication for asthma and wheeze in children, and it has been shown to improve the control of asthma by reducing the need for bronchodilators, decreasing symptoms, preventing exacerbations, and reducing the use of rescue oral steroids, ketotifen has also been found to be effective when used alone or in combination with other medications.
-Oral ketotifen is an alternative to inhaled therapy for asthma in children, especially for younger children who may have difficulty using inhalers.
+Oral ketotifen can be used as a long-term control medication for asthma and wheeze in children.
+The drug has been shown to improve asthma control by reducing the need for bronchodilators, decreasing symptoms, preventing exacerbations, and reducing the use of rescue oral steroids.
+Ketotifen is effective when used alone or in combination with other medications and is an alternative to inhaled therapy for asthma in children, especially for younger children who may have difficulty using inhalers.

 One small study in men found that the mean elimination half-life of oral ketotifen is 12 hours.
 Besides its anti-histaminic activity, it is also a functional leukotriene antagonist (a medication that blocks the action of leukotrienes, which are chemicals that cause inflammation and narrowing of the airways in some allergic and respiratory conditions) and a phosphodiesterase inhibitor (a medication that blocks the enzymes that regulate the levels of cAMP and cGMP, which are molecules that control blood vessel dilation and smooth muscle relaxation in the body).